-Sonal: Hi everyone welcome to 16 Minutes, I’m Sonal, your host; and this is our show where we tease apart what’s hype/ what’s real when it comes to the headlines, the tech trends, and where are on the long arc of innovation — And so this episode is all about the short video-sharing platform TikTok (which has been in the news a lot lately), but is also about the future of entertainment and especially video; we also cover “creativity network effects” from creation to distribution; the concept of “algorithm friendly” product design; and much more.
+Sonal: Hi, everyone.
+Welcome to “16 Minutes.”
+I’m Sonal, your host, and this is our show where we tease apart what’s hype and what’s real when it comes to the headlines, the tech trends, and where are on the long arc of innovation.
+And so, this episode is all about the short video-sharing platform TikTok (which has been in the news a lot lately), but is also about the future of entertainment and especially video.
+We also cover “creativity network effects” from creation to distribution, the concept of “algorithm friendly” product design, and much more.

 And for the quick news context before we go into the discussion:

-Eugene: Yeah, I think in a lot of talk about TikTok’s algorithm (and I’m partially responsible), the dialogue’s gotten a little bit breathless, around the algorithm — it’s become like the magical MacGuffin in a film; the uh you know suitcase of whatever in “Pulp Fiction” (or something like that).
+Eugene: Yeah, I think in a lot of talk about TikTok’s algorithm (and I’m partially responsible), the dialogue’s gotten a little bit breathless, around the algorithm — it’s become like the magical MacGuffin in a film; the, you know, suitcase of whatever in “Pulp Fiction” (or something like that).